 This stuff is very good on its own, but I like it even more with a little bit of lemon.
 Mix about 6 oz. rhubarb liqueur with the juice of 1/2 lemon.
 Add a couple of ice cubes, and garnish with a mint sprig or small stick of rhubarb.
 Enjoy!

 As with the ginger liqueur, I couldn’t resist making my own label.
 It’s hard to tell in the photos above, but I even found a cute little vintage illustration of a rhubarb plant.
 I printed it out on this clear label paper, and then I sealed it with a couple of layers of clear acrylic spray sealer.
 With my last label, I found that alcohol drips made the ink run, but the sealer has prevented that from happening on this one.
+I haven’t tried it yet, but I recently discovered that there is printable waterproof vinyl, which might also work well for labels.
 Please feel free to download and use my label if you’d like.

 OTHER POSTS YOU MIGHT LIKE